-1. make sense of a range of religious and non-religious beliefs, so that they can:
+1. Make sense of a range of religious and non-religious beliefs.

-2. understand the impact and significance of religious and non-religious beliefs, so that they can:
+2. Understand the impact and significance of religious and non-religious beliefs.

-3. make connections between religious and non-religious beliefs, concepts, practices and ideas studied, so that they can:
+3. Make connections between religious and non-religious beliefs, concepts, practices and ideas studied.

 Implementation - The RE teaching and learning approach